Al-Insan: Revelation

 According to most scholars of the Islamic tradition, the chapter is a Medinan surah, i.e. it was revealed during the Medinan phase of Muhammad's prophethood.
 Some commentators say that verse 24 was an exception and was revealed in Mecca, and others say that verses 23–31 were revealed in Mecca.
 Yet others, a minority, say that the entire chapter was revealed in Mecca, thus classifying it as a Meccan surah.

-Most Shia sources, and some Sunni ones, linked the revelation of the verses 5–22—which discuss "the pious" (al-abrar) and the rewards that await them—to an experience of the family of Ali (Muhammad's son-in-law) and his wife Fatimah.
+Most Shia sources, and some Sunni ones, linked the revelation of the verses 5–22—which discuss "the pious" (al-abrar) and the rewards that await them—to an experience of the family of Ali (Muhammad's son-in-law) and his wife Fatima.
 According to this account, the family fasted for three days to fulfill a vow they had made.
 In each evening, when the family was about to break their fast, a needy person knocked on their door asking for food.
 The family gave food to each of them.
 The family had so little food that this charity meant that they had no food left and had only water for the evening.
 On the fourth day, Muhammad met with the family and saw them in dire hunger.
 According to the account, at this point Gabriel revealed the verses and congratulated Muhammad for having such a family.
 This account appears in several Quranic exegesis (tafsir), including Al-Qurtubi's Tafsir, Shaykh Tabarsi's Majma' al-Bayan and Mahmud al-Alusi's Ruh al-Ma'ani.

-Recitation by Muhammad
+Recitation

-A hadith narrated by Abu Huraira said that Muhammad used to recite Al-Insan together with Al-Sajdah (chapter 32 of the Quran) for the early morning prayer (fajr) every Friday.
-This report also appears in Tafsir ibn Kathir.
+A hadith narrated by Abu Hurayra said that Muhammad used to recite Al-Insan together with As-Sajdah (chapter 32 of the Quran) for the early morning prayer (fajr) every Friday.
+This report also appears in Tafsir Ibn Kathir.